Faruqi & Faruqi LLP: SHAREHOLDER ALERT: Faruqi & Faruqi, LLP Investigates Claims on Behalf of Investors of Sprouts Farmers Market

 The court-appointed lead plaintiff is the investor with the largest financial interest in the relief sought by the class who is adequate and typical of class members who directs and oversees the litigation on behalf of the putative class.
 Any member of the putative class may move the Court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.
 Your ability to share in any recovery is not affected by the decision to serve as a lead plaintiff or not.

-Faruqi & Faruqi, LLP also encourages anyone with information regarding Sprouts' conduct to contact the firm, including whistleblowers, former employees, shareholders and others.
+Faruqi & Faruqi, LLP also encourages anyone with information regarding Sprouts's conduct to contact the firm, including whistleblowers, former employees, shareholders and others.

 To learn more about the Sprouts Farmers Market class action, go to www.faruqilaw.com/SFM or call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).